 Break and lunchtime drop-in sessions, bookable appointments during study periods and access to an independent careers consultant from Adviza (Buckingham Connexions) who can offer 1:1 interviews supporting students to raise aspirations and motivate them to achieve their full potential.

-With WHS alumnae and other inspiring women coming into school and talk to all year groups about their own education and career pathways.
+With WHS alumnae and other inspiring women coming into school and talking to all year groups about their own education and career pathways.

-‘Living in the Wider World’ for all year groups Year 7 to 13.
+‘Living in the Wider World’ for all year groups Year 7 to 13 to help develop the qualities and attributes students need to be healthy, independent and active participants in society.

-With representatives from HE universities and FE Colleges, local and national companies offering apprenticeships, work and training, Gap year information and various subject and HE talks taking place during the evening.
+With representatives from HE universities and FE Colleges, local and national companies offering apprenticeships, work and training, Gap year information and various subject and HE talks take place during the evening.

 Covering varied topics including: why university, choosing a course, university applications, degree apprenticeships, personal statement writing, student finance, applying to Oxford and Cambridge, university assessments etc.